rhythmagency/formulate/articles/custom-field-types.md

 * Create an AngularJS directive (in the Umbraco back office), including the JavaScript that refers to the markup used by the directive.
 * Create a C# class that implements the `IFormFieldType` interface.
-* Render the field renderer used by the Responsive Bootstrap Angular (RBA) template (on the frontend of the website).
+* Render the field renderer used by the plain JavaScript template (on the frontend of the website).

 If you have created a custom field type, be sure to [let me know](https://github.com/rhythmagency/formulate/issues) so it can be considered for incorporation into the core of Formulate.